Navigating the UK’s Driving Test Backlog: Insights from 2019–2025 Data

 Benefits:

-There are several comprehensive driving theory books available that cover everything from the Highway Code to practice questions and hazard perception.
+There are several comprehensive driving theory books available that cover everything from the Highway Code to practise questions and hazard perception.
 Books often provide detailed explanations of each section of the theory test and include mock tests at the end of chapters to help you check your understanding.
 Many learners find that reading from a book, as opposed to digital content, helps them absorb information better, especially when taking notes or highlighting key points.

 Benefits: